An ecommerce site migration is a risky undertaking if you’re unfamiliar with ecommerce web development.

 What can you add or further develop to take your ecommerce business to the next level?
 Consider upsell apps, shipping tools or email service provider integrations, for instance.

-BigCommerce has several hundred apps, whereas Shopify boasts thousands more.
+BigCommerce has over 1 thousand apps, whereas Shopify boasts signficantly more.
 But quantity doesn’t always trump quality.
 See what integrations and apps are available to determine what’s best suited to your business.

 4. Ecommerce platform trajectory